 “Ideology, Militant Networks and Violence in Syria,” Emily K. Gade, Michael Gabbay, Mohammed Hafez and Zane Kelly - Revise and Resubmit at the Journal of Conflict Resolution.

-“Theorizing the Built Environment of Conflict: Checkpoints, Connection and Civilian Support for Militancy”
+“The Built Environment of Conflict: Checkpoints, Connection and Civilian Support for Militancy.”